 A lot of people were coming in and out of the hotel with numerous cars stopping in front of it.
 The hotel was all luminous and shiny (as everything else was in Dubai), but still quiet.
 Entering the big hall decorated with marble and brass, glassy banisters, hostesses were welcoming us.
 Hotel guests were bustling around, but there was still no sound of a typical going out bar.
 Rather a murmur of people passing by.

 “This is no place for you, sir.
-Please, be so kind and go somewhere else for a tea, here we serve alcohol”, the big guy guarding the door said, smiling to them.
+Please, be so kind and go somewhere else for a tea, here we serve alcohol”, the big guy guarding the door said, smiling at them.

 They were still curious, persistent, wanted to go in, to see what was behind those forbidden doors.